comprobo25/comprobo25.github.io/assignments/robot_localization.md

 You'll likely recognize this as the output of ROS bag.
 To start the bag file you would hit the space bar, however, first we'll get thing setup in rviz.

 ### Getting Set with RViz

+> TODO: this happens by default now with the launch file, but it might be worth doing anyway for learning purposes.

 In rviz, add the displays for the following topics (use the "By Topic" tab after clicking on the add button).